So we have this New Jersey bomber blow people up and wants to blow even more people up.

 The tolerance for government inefficiency, for government stupidity, for government ineffectiveness knows no bounds whatsoever.

-Government can come in and make a mess of whatever, and the the victims of the mess will then demand the government do something to fix it.
+Government can come in and make a mess of whatever, and the victims of the mess will then demand the government do something to fix it, which flies in the face of life.

-You mean you want the people who broke it to fix it.
+You mean you want the people who broke it to fix it?

-And who knows why.
+And who knows why?

-Psychologically, a trace of faith and trust and hope in the government is something that you um probably just can't talk people out of.
+Psychologically, a trace of faith and trust and hope in the government is something that you probably just can't talk people out of.

 They just have to experience it.